movementlabsxyz/hyperplane/simulator/README.md

 ./simulator/run.sh
 ```

-This will execute the simulation and generate results in `simulator/results/`.
+This will start the interactive simulator interface.

+The simple simulation will:

+- Run the simulation with the current configuration
+- Display progress bar and real-time output
+- Automatically generate plots after completion
+- Save results in `simulator/results/`

-When running with logs enabled, the simulator will write detailed logs to `simulation.log` in the project root directory.
+When running with logs enabled, the simulator will write detailed logs to `simulator/results/simulation.log`.
 The logs include:

 - Network setup and initialization
 - Account creation and balance updates